-What is a short sale and how does it benefit you here in USA?
+What is a short sale and how does it benefit you here in Stockton?

 If you’re thinking that question about yourself… great question!

-In this article we’ll dive into that question so you as a USA USA home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.
+In this article we’ll dive into that question so you as a Stockton California home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.

 What is a Short Sale and How Does it Benefit You?